-Professor Masashi Okuma, along with Dentsu Inc.'s Miyako Ito and Yu Kato, who have been involved with the CR Test for many years, discuss the CR Test and active learning.
-The session was facilitated by Nadezhda Kirillova, a researcher at the "Active Learning: What About This?"
-Institute.
+Professor Masashi Okuma, along with Dentsu Inc.'s Miyako Ito and Yu Kato, who have long been involved with the CR Test, discuss the CR Test and active learning.
+The facilitator was Nadezhda Kirillova, a researcher at the "Active Learning: How About This?"
+Research Institute.

-From left: Director Brave, Mr. Okuma, Ms. Kirillova (Dentsu Inc.), Ms. Ito, Mr. Kato
+From left: Director Brave, Professor Okuma, Ms. Kirillova (Dentsu Inc.), Ms. Ito, Mr. Kato

 In Japan it's a zero, in Canada it's a hundred